ericbrown8787/ericbrown8787/README.md

 ### What I'm up to right now:

-- Interface Design and Web Development at RVCC
+- Interface Design and Web Development A.A.S. at Raritan Valley Community College

 - [The Odin Project](https://www.theodinproject.com/)